It’s Official—This is the Rainiest Place in Canada

 The lake was previously named after Captain John Henderson, a master mariner who helped establish the Port Alberni sawmill in 1860.
 In 2018, the name was changed to Hucuktlis, which means “place way inside” in the Nuu-chah-nulth dialect of the Uchucklesaht, a language that’s been rendered endangered by assimilative policies such as the residential school system.

 Althought the city of Port Alberni is just 25 kilometres away, Hucuktlis Lake remains fairly remote.
 Hilthatis (or Ehthlateese), the closest village, counts only three permanent residents.
 Thunderbird’s Nest is accessible by boat or trail, and visitors are warned to watch out for bears and cougars.
 If you’re lucky, you might catch sight of a Roosevelt elk, one of the largest species of deer, which stands up to 10 feet tall.
 And you might want to bring your rain gear, too.

-Now that you know the wettest place in Canada, check out the long-range fall forecast across the country.
+Now that you know the rainiest place in Canada, find out which city is known as the hailstorm capital of Canada.